 With the extreme weather in Antarctica, known for its strong winds and sunlight, the station as the first zero-emission station, runs entirely on solar and wind energy through the use of a smart grid or the electrical grid which includes different operation and energy measures including smart meters, appliances, renewable energy resources and energy-efficient resources.

 The station is the first polar base that used eco-friendly construction materials, clean and efficient energy, effective energy consumption and smart waste-management schemes.

 Through its aerodynamic shape and strong foundation, anchoring deep into the permafrost, the station can withstand strong winds which naturally occurs in the region.

 The station’s upper deck serves as the actual station, overlooking the ridge.
 While its lower deck serves as a garage for vehicles and other utilities.
 The station can house up to 16 scientists at a time.

-The International Polar Foundation used existing technologies innovatively in using the extreme weather in the region.
-Given the strong Antarctic wind gusts, barren landscapes, surrounding mountains, a harsh climate, and a 24hour sunlight during summer, the foundation use and took advantage all of these in creating and conceptualizing the facility.
-They use the wind’s power and sunshine to create energy that will run the station, both economically and nature-friendly.
+The International Polar Foundation uses innovative technologies to exploit the extreme weather in the region.
+In creating and conceptualizing the facility, the foundation took advantage of the strong Antarctic wind gusts, barren landscapes, surrounding mountains, harsh climate, and 24-hour sunlight during summer.
+They use wind power and sunshine to create energy that will run the station, both economically and in a nature-friendly way.
 No transporting of fuel and no pollution produced.

-The research station with its continuous operation, exploration, and discoveries, will help the society in further learning and further advancement of humanities technology and innovations.
-In this exploration different organizations and businesses partnered and supported the station, such as these are Van Gogh Museum in Amsterdam and Madame Tussaud Museum.
+The research station with its continuous operation, exploration, and discoveries, will help society in further learning and further advancing humanities technology and innovations.
+Different organizations and businesses partnered and supported the station, such as the Van Gogh Museum in Amsterdam and Madame Tussaud Museum.
 Some of the station’s partners also give tips on what to do in Amsterdam and cheap hotels in Amsterdam.